How to create a symlink

 This ensures the symlink still points to the expected location even if it’s moved.

-For more information, check out the manual page for the ln command:
+Check out the manual page for more information:

 man ln